bluca/czmq/README.md

 * PUBLISH key value -- publish a key/value pair to the gossip cluster
 * STATUS -- return number of key/value pairs held by gossip service

+DRAFT commands:
+* KEYS -- return number of keys followed by each key in its own frame
+* TUPLE key -- return value or empty string if key not found

 Returns these messages:

 * PORT number -- reply to PORT command
 * STATUS number -- reply to STATUS command
 * DELIVER key value -- new tuple delivered from network
+* KEYS size key1 ... keyn -- reply to KEYS command
+* TUPLE value -- reply to TUPLE command

 The gossip protocol distributes information around a loosely-connected network of gossip services.
 The information consists of name/value pairs